derberg/awesome-docs-with-static-site-generators/README.md

 ## About

-This repo is suppose to give you a bunch of links.
+This repo is suppose to give you a bunch of links to themes or ready implementations of documentation portals.
 They will help you to quickly get some good samples to play with a static site generator that you are interested with.

 You can share your templates or implementations by reporting an [issue](https://github.com/derberg/docu-based-on-static-site-generators/issues) or by submitting a [pull request](https://github.com/derberg/docu-based-on-static-site-generators/pulls).